YuzuMin/YuzuMin/README.md

 # Independent Developer YuzuMin

-I'm YuzuMin, a self taught programmer, and UI/UX designer.
-The fields I specialize in are Android App, Web, and Software Development.
-I have adequate design skills to make the right decisions when designing the UI for my applications.
-You might be curious as to why an engineer would learn design aswell.
-It's because I like being a "lone wolf" and doing everything on my own.
-But I'm definitely open to collaborations afterall I'm an ENTJ personality type.
-Feel free to slide into my DMs, I love talking to people.
+I am YuzuMin, a full-stack developer and UI/UX designer with a strong focus on Android App, Web, and Software Development.
+My expertise lies in crafting intuitive user interfaces for applications, ensuring a seamless user experience.
+My commitment to excellence extends to both the technical and design aspects of my work.

+My journey into design complements my engineering background, allowing me to make informed decisions that enhance the usability and aesthetic appeal of my creations.
+While I have a penchant for working independently, I am also adept at collaborating with teams to achieve shared goals.
+As an ENTJ personality type, I thrive in dynamic environments where collaboration and innovation flourish.

+Feel free to reach out to me for any inquiries or opportunities for collaboration.
+I welcome the chance to connect and engage in meaningful discussions

 [<img src="Assets/Google-Play-Store.png"
 alt="Google Play"